neovarier/path_planner/README.md

 The following steps are taken:
 To check if front cars in the same lane are too close to self car or not in the future
 * Calculate the future location FL1 of the other cars in the same lane assuming the current velocity does not change
-* Calculate the future location FL2 of the other cars in the same lane assuming the current velocity increases once in the beginning by applying maximum acceleration - 10 m/s^2
-* Calculate the future location FL3 of the other cars in the same lane assuming  the current velocity decreases once in the beginning by applying maximum deceleration - 10 m/s^2
-* If the all the three distances Fl1,Fl2 & Fl3 of all cars in front are more than the safe distance from the self car's future location, then do a transition to State 2.
+* If the distance Fl1 of all cars in front are more than the safe distance from the self car's future location, then do a transition to State 2.
-* If the any of the three distances Fl1,Fl2 & Fl3 of all cars in front are less than the safe distance from the self car's future location, then do a transition to State 3.
+* If the distance Fl1 of all cars in front are less than the safe distance from the self car's future location, then do a transition to State 3.
-To check if front cars in the adjacent are too close to do a lane change to the self lane or not in the future
+To check if front cars in the adjacent lane are too close to do a lane change to the self lane or not in the future
 * Calculate the future location OFL of the other cars in the adjacent lanes assuming current velocity does not change.
 * If the distance OFL of all front cars in adjacent lane is  more than the safe distance from the self car's future location then do a transition to State 2.
 * If the distance OFL of any front car in adjacent lane is less than the safe distance from the self car's future location then check Frenet d coordinate of the car - If the d coordinate less than the 1 unit from the self lane boundary then do a transition to State 3.
 If not then do transition to State 2.